 SDLS provides no protection for the protocol control frames generated by either the COP-1 or COP-P.

-SDLS provides no protection for the Master Channel Operational Control Field (MC_OCF) Service or for the Insert Service.
+SDLS provides no protection for the Master Channel Operational Control Field (USLP_MC_OCF) Service or for the Insert Service.
 It also provides no protection for the frames supplied to USLP by external sources such as by the Virtual Channel Frame (VCF) and the Master Channel Frame (MCF) services.

 Asynchronous Service